 If someone asks you about hairdressers in your town, and you hand them your hairdresser's card, you're linking them to that salon.
 But you're also suggesting that you recommend that hairdresser.
 You're not just giving them a random name -- you're referring them to someone you trust.

-Google knows this, too, and in order to help quality sites rank highly in search results, they use links to help them determine which sites can be trusted.
+Google knows this, too, and to help quality sites rank highly in Google search results, they use links to determine which sites can be trusted.

 Now, it's important to know that not all sites are created equal.
 If two people give you recommendations for the hairdresser, and one of those people has a gorgeous cut and color while the other is rocking a rattail, you'll probably go with the former's suggestion.

-There are a lot of ways to build links; some of them are ethical, and others are, well, sketchy.
-The way the digital marketing world has decided to bucket these tactics is by using an old Western trope (because why not?).
+There are many ways to build links; some of them are ethical, and others are, well, sketchy.
+The digital marketing world has decided to bucket these tactics by using an old Western trope (because why not?).

 Thankfully, search engine algorithms are much more sophisticated now, and thus search results have improved dramatically, which is a huge win for Internet users.
 Some people still dabble in black hat or "gray hat" link building, but as time goes on, these types of links will continue to be penalized.
 It's just not worth risking your reputation!

-Instead, we recommend “white hat” link building.
+Instead, we recommend "white hat" link building.
 This type of link building depends on hard work.
-You have to create content that people want to link to!
+You have to create valuable content that people want to link to!
 (Oh, the humanity!)
+Content creation is key here.
 That involves considering your target audience and what they need or want to know, and then you have to take the time to create that content.

 If you can't tell what shade of hat you're dealing with, when you get a link, as yourself: Did I earn this?
 You should always feel like your content deserves the link you got.

-For example, our team allocates at least a month to each content campaign.
-The end product is a result of many hours of project managers, designers, writers, data analysts, and sometimes programmers or other specialists contributing their expertise.
-We launch surveys, distill datasets, and create elaborate (but easy to understand) visualizations to make stories come to life because we know that’s what makes for good content.
-This is what you have to do — make stuff you’re proud of.
+For example, our team allocates at least a month to execute outreach for each content campaign.
+The end product results from many hours of project managers, designers, writers, data analysts, and sometimes programmers or other specialists contributing their expertise.
+We launch surveys, distill datasets, and create elaborate (but easy to understand) data visualizations and infographics to make stories come to life because we know that's what makes for good content.
+This is what you have to do to rank higher in the SERPs — make stuff you're proud of.

-Then, when our digital PR specialists set out to pitch the content we create to publishers, they feel confident in it, too, meaning they can write genuine pitch emails that really speak to the writer they’re reaching out to and offer content the writer actually wants.
+Then, when our digital PR specialists set out to pitch the content we create to publishers, they feel confident.
+Outreach is easier.
+They can write genuine pitch emails that really speak to the writer they're reaching out to and offer content the writer actually wants.

 The way Google analyzes links will continue to become more sophisticated and favor high-quality, natural linking.

-There will also continue to be techniques that work for some, then dramatically increase in popularity across the board, become spammy and thus less effective, and then hopefully level out back to a normal state.
+There will also continue to be techniques that work for some, dramatically increasing in popularity across the board, become spammy and thus less effective, and hopefully level out back to a normal state.

 Guest blogging is a great example.
-People were contributing blog content (or “guest posts”) to other sites and getting links in their author profiles.
-Marketers began to realize how effective that tactic was for link building, so nearly everyone on Earth started mass sending out pitch emails asking to put content on someone else’s blog.
-The quality of these requests plummeted, and then people started to look down on guest posting.
-Now, thankfully, it’s back to a normal level (though not without a share of spammy people) and quality stuff breaks through the noise.
+People contributed blog content (or "guest posts") to other sites and got links in their author profiles.
+Marketers realized how effective that tactic was for link building, so nearly everyone on Earth started mass sending out pitch emails asking to put content on someone else's blog.
+The quality of these requests plummeted, and then people began to look down on guest posting.
+Now, thankfully, it's back to an average level (though not without a share of spammy people), and quality stuff breaks through the noise.
 (If you want to read up more on this topic, this SEMrush post covers the misunderstanding nicely.)

 Something similar is happening with media coverage.
-A lot of what we do at Fractl involves helping brands create compelling, emotional, data-driven content relevant to their missions, and then we pitch it to publishers whose audiences would find it valuable and interesting.
+A lot of what we do at Fractl involves helping brands create compelling, emotional, data-driven content relevant to their missions.
+Then we pitch it to publishers whose audiences would find it valuable and exciting.
 (Hint: You can build really high-authority links this way!)

 This will be the cycle no matter what the tactic, but something will always remain the same: Quality will beat the trend.
-Do good, honest work, and it’ll be rewarded.
-The people slacking their way through these strategies will eventually (hopefully) discover it doesn’t work for them anymore and bailout and your good content and communication will find its way through.
-It just won’t always be easy.
+Do good, honest work, and it'll be rewarded.
+The people slacking their way through these link building strategies will eventually (hopefully) discover it doesn't work for them anymore and bail.
+Your useful content and communication will find its way through.
+It just won't always be easy.

 If another strategy turns out to be successful, the same circle of life may occur.
-Make sure to leave the gate with high-quality content, and you’ll fare well.
+Make sure to leave the gate with high-quality content, and you'll do well.